 Criteria Definition

 1. High adherence to index Proportion of days covered (PDC)≥80%

-treatment

-PDC will be calculated as the ratio of the total
+treatment PDC will be calculated as the ratio of the total

-number of days with drug at hand to the length of the
+number of days with drug at hand to the length of the time periods under investigation (180 and

-time periods under investigation (180 and 365 days).
+365 days).

-Total number of days with drug on hand will be

-calculated as follows:
+Total number of days with drug on hand will be calculated as follows:

 1) For outpatient Rx claims, the days' supply

 values will be summed across all claims for

 the index drug.

 2) For medical claims, days' supply will be

 equal to the labelled maintenance frequency

 (SC = subcutaneous, IV = intravenous):

 a.
 Adalimumab: 14 days (SC)

 b.
 Certolizumab: 28 days (SC)

 c.
 Etanercept: 7 days (SC)

-Criteria Definition d.
-Golimumab: 56 days (IV), 28 days (SC) e.
-Infliximab: 56 days f.
-Ixekizumab: 28 days (SC) g.
-Secukinumab: 28 days (SC) h.
-Tofacitinib: 1 day (Tab) In both cases, overlapping days' supply across fills will be subtracted from the total (with total Rx overlapping days across all fills being capped at 14 days; no cap for medical claims) 2.
-No switching/adding another non-index advanced AxSpA therapy Patients who initiate other non-index advanced therapy medications during follow-up period (180 days and 365 days) Advanced AxSpA therapy will include: tofacitinib, upadacitinib, adalimumab, golimumab, infliximab, etanercept, certolizumab, ixekizumab, secukinumab, deucravacitinib, bimekizumab, brodalumab 3.
-No dose escalation or increased frequency of the index maintenance dose for advanced therapy Dose escalation will be assessed by comparing the first observed maintenance dose for the index advanced therapy after loading to all doses observed during the remainder of follow-up.
-If any dose is 20% higher than the index maintenance dose, the patient will be flagged as having escalated their dose.
-Only the index advanced therapy will be assessed.
-Dose was calculated as follows: 1.
-For outpatient Rx claims: Dose = (Strength x Quantity Dispensed (QD))/Days' supply 2.
-For medical claims: Dose = (Strength based on HCPCS code) x (Billed units) (The total dosing amount will be used without considering the time window between two administrations.)
-For patients who only receive IV administrations, the number of claims will also be calculated.
-This frequency must be within 120% of the number expected during 1 year time period based on guidelines.
+d.
+Golimumab: 56 days (IV), 28 days

+(SC)

+e.
+Infliximab: 56 days

+Criter ria Definition

+f.
+Ixekizumab: 28 days (SC)

+g.
+Secukinumab: 28 days (SC)

+h.
+Tofacitinib: 1 day (Tab)

+In both cases, overlapping days' supply across fills

+will be subtracted from the total (with total Rx

+overlapping days across all fills being capped at

+14 days; no cap for medical claims).

+2. No switching/adding Patients who initiate other non-index advanced

+another non-index therapy medications during follow-up period (180

+advanced AxSpA therapy days and 365 days).

+Advanced AxSpA therapy will include: tofacitinib,

+upadacitinib, baricitinib, adalimumab, golimumab,

+infliximab, etanercept, certolizumab, ixekizumab,

+secukinumab, deucravacitinib, bimekizumab,

+N. I. d. brodalumab, tildrakizumab.

+3. No dose escalation or Dose escalation will be assessed by comparing the

+increased frequency of the first observed maintenance dose for the index

+index maintenance dose for advanced therapy after loading to all doses

+advanced therapy observed during the remainder of follow-up.
+If any

+dose is 20% higher than the index maintenance

+dose, the patient will be flagged as having

+escalated their dose.
+Only the index advanced

+therapy will be assessed.

+Dose was calculated as follows:

+1. For outpatient Rx claims:

+Dose = (Strength x Quantity Dispensed

+(QD))/Days' supply

+((-)/, - a) - sarraj

+2. For medical claims:

+Dose = (Strength based on HCPCS code) $x$ (Billed

+units)

+(The total dosing amount will be used without

+considering the time window between two

+administrations.)

+For nationts who only massive IV - desiring that is

+For patients who only receive IV administrations,

+the number of claims will also be calculated.
+This

+frequency must be within 120% of the number

+expected during 1 year time period based on

+guidelines.